scotch-io/stencil/README.md

 Stencil is a Codeigniter template engine for generating HTML pages in a simple yet very robust and powerful way.

-It's simple and awesome template system for Codeigniter.
+It's awesome template system for Codeigniter.
 Stencil is the perfect out-of-the-box solution for all your Codeigniter projects.

 ### [View the Official Docs](http://scotch.io/development/stencil)

 nick@scotch.io or chris@scotch.io

 ## Features

 ##### Layouts